DemandCube/Scribengin/DevSetup.md

 #Password: vagrant
 ```

-Edit your /etc/hosts file to look like this
+Edit your VM's /etc/hosts file to look like this
 ```
 127.0.0.1   kxae localhost
 ::1         localhost